v3nkat-m/image-steganography/README.md

 # image-steganograpgy
-Image steganography method using LSB substitution and AES encryption
+Image steganography method using LSB substitution and AES encryption(for encrypting the message)